Sheela-Na-Gig (song): Composition

-Speaking of the song's inspiration and message, Harvey told Melody Maker in 1992, "I liked the image [of a Sheela-na-gig] – the combination of pulling yourself apart and laughing at the same time – I wanted that sense of humour in the song.
+Speaking of the song's inspiration and message, Harvey told Melody Maker in 1992, "I liked the image [of a sheela na gig] – the combination of pulling yourself apart and laughing at the same time – I wanted that sense of humour in the song.
 The song's a collection of different moments between lovers.
 I suppose it's about being able to laugh at yourself in relationships.
 There's some anger there but, for me, it's a funny song.
 I wasn't intending it to be a feminist songs or anything.
 I wanted it to have several sides."
-She added to NME, "The song isn't actually about a Sheela-na-gig, I just used it as a starting point.
-The song itself is autobiographical, based on various experiences."
+She added to NME, "The song isn't actually about a sheela na gig, I just used it as a starting point.
+The song itself is autobiographical, based on various experiences".

 Musically, the song was composed in standard tuning.
 A capo is present on the first fret of Harvey's guitar in all versions of the song.
 The opening consists of four notes alternately played.
 The verse and the chorus feature the same two chords (Emaj-Gmaj) throughout, simplifying the structure.
 The change in structure is during the bridge ("put money in your idle hole") when the chords change (A5-F#5-A5-B5).
-The use of power chords is consistent with the alternative rock scene of the 1990s when other bands, such as Nirvana, were known for their use of power chords.
+The use of power chords is consistent with the alternative rock scene of the 1990s when other bands, such as Nirvana, were known for their use of them.